Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-B/US002/01.requirements-engineering/US002-requirements-engineering..md

 **From the specifications document:**

->The real estate agent publishes announcements of thw owner's  properties.
+>The real estate agent publishes announcements of the owner's  properties.

 > As soon as the clients are interested on these properties, the agent schedules a meeting with the future possibility of getting a sale or agency rent.